sha-shrestha/dstack/README.md

  - It simplifies the process of creating applications by leveraging a) a declarative approach to defining application components; b) a tight integration with data science frameworks and tools.

 The key features of dstack:
-- Capabilities for building interactive applications (this currently includes dashboards and reports; the support for ML models is coming soon)
+- Managing data science artifacts (e.g. tracking revisions of datasets, pushing and pulling datasets)
-- Management of datasets (e.g. tracking revisions of datasets, pushing and pulling datasets)
+- Building data science applications (this currently includes dashboards and reports; the support for ML models is coming soon)

 ## How dstack works